 The worker must be provided with appropriate orientation and training in the use and care of any personal protective equipment or clothing that the worker is required to use to safely perform his/her work.
-This is also a requirement under Part 8 of the Regulation, and will help the worker meet his or her obligations to use PPE properly
+This is also a requirement under Part 8 of the Regulation, and will help the worker meet his or her obligations to use PPE properly attendant(s), and how to summon an attendant.

-(h) Location of first aid facilities, the means of summoning first aid, and reporting illnesses and injuries The worker must be advised of the location of first aid facilities, the identity of the first aid attendant(s), and how to summon an attendant.
 This topic also covers the employer's obligation to inform the worker of the procedures to follow to report an illness or injury to WorkSafeBC.